 The hormones that cause wakefulness also cause your heart to beat harder.
 Your pulse and blood pressure increase to fuel morning activities.
 This increases the chance of heart attack, stroke and other deadly cardiovascular events.
 At the same time, the increase in activity leads to higher oxygen demand in the cells of your heart, which means there is more damage should a serious event occur.
 In fact, people who have heart attacks in the early morning experience as much as 80 percent more damage and are also more likely to die.

 There is no way to avoid mornings.
-However, there are ways to avoid the damage associated with heart attacks in early morning hours.
+However, there are ways to avoid the damage associated with heart attacks in the early morning hours.
 Cardiologists are beginning to recommend taking blood pressure medication before bed rather than in the morning, so it is already in the bloodstream at the time when the heart is at greatest risk.

 On a less life-threatening note, mornings are also prime time for arthritis and other sources of joint pain.
 Increases in inflammatory molecules in the early morning hours make stiff joints even more painful and swollen.
 This may be the reason that so many people begin their morning with a vigorous stretch.